observablehq/array/README.md

 <a href="#taker" name="taker">#</a> <b>taker</b>(<i>index</i>) [<>](https://github.com/observablehq/array/blob/master/src/taker.js "Source")

-Returns a [take](#take)-like function that, when passed an array of *values*, returns a new array of elements from the specified *values* array according to the specified *index* array.
+Returns a [take](#take)-like function that, when passed an array of *values*, returns a new array of values from the specified *values* array according to the specified *index* array.
 The returned array is the same type as the specified *values* array.

 ```js
 taker([0, 2, 0, 1])(["a", "b", "c", "d", "e", "f"]) // ["a", "c", "a", "b"]